dquintela/docker-softether/README.md

 This project generates a docker image for the architectures (amd64, i386, armel, rpi, armhf) and two variants (base-image and app-image).

 The base-image is built with the SoftEther's vpnserver, vpnbridge and vpnclient binaries.
-The especific binary to be run is especified through an run script first argument [see images below].
+The especific binary to be run is especified through an run script first argument [see images and examples below].

 The app-image extends base-image to simplify that necessity - app-image can use ''docker start'', while base-image must use ''docker run''.